ow2-proactive/scheduling/README.txt

 will explain how to build and submit jobs.

+*** Prepare project for compilation

+Scheduling project depends on the ProActive Programming project.
+To build Scheduling it is necessary to copy there all binaries produced as result of Programming
+compilation: content of the 'Programming/dist/lib' into the 'Scheduler/lib/ProActive'.
+This can be done using special ant target (this target assumes that special build property 'programming.project.dir' contains path to the compiled ProActive Programming project):
+    o Under Linux:
+      cd compile
+      ./build copy.dependencies  (check that the build script has executable permission)

+    o Under Windows:
+      cd compile
+      build.bat copy.dependencies

+Also special ant script was created for quick start with Scheduling project:
+- check out 'build' project (svn://scm.gforge.inria.fr/svn/proactive/build)
+- go to the build project
+- execute 'ant prepare-scheduling'
+This ant target will check out ProActive Programming and Scheduling projects, compile Programming and will copy all required dependencies into the Scheduling, after this Scheduling project is completely ready for compilation (note: before executing ant script it is possible to modify some script parameters like svn url to use, see build/build.properties for all available options).

 *** Compilation :

 If you want to recompile all sources and generate all jar files: